Code-Fellows-School-Work/reading-notes/code-401-reading-notes/class03 - FileIO & Exceptions.md

-# Class 03 - Testing and Modules
+# Class 03 - FileIO & Exceptions

 ## [Read & Write Files in Python](https://realpython.com/read-write-files-python/)
 - A file has 3 parts, header (metadata), contents, and end of file (file extension)